andreikop/enki/install-sources.md

 ---
 layout: default
-title: Install mksv3 from sources
+title: Install enki from sources
 ---

 # Instal from sources